naninovel/docs/docs/guide/choices.md

 You can add custom choice handlers based on the built-in templates or create new handlers from scratch.
 For example, let's customize the built-in `ButtonArea` template.

-Use `Create -> Naninovel -> Choice Handler -> ButtonArea` asset context menu to create a button area handler prefab somewhere outside of the Naninovel package, e.g. at the `Assets/ChoiceHandlers` folder.
+Use `Create -> Naninovel -> Choice Handler -> ButtonArea` asset context menu to create a button area handler prefab somewhere outside the Naninovel package, e.g. at the `Assets/ChoiceHandlers` folder.

 Edit the handler: change font, textures, add animations, etc. For more information on the available UI building tools, check the [Unity documentation](https://docs.unity3d.com/Packages/com.unity.ugui@latest).